Is Social Connection More Important Than Smoking? (Detox? Or Not-To-Tox? Part 6)

 Each of us will be drawn to take a different path.
 But, no matter which path you’re drawn to … just take that important FIRST step and, for your health’s sake, re-c0nnect!

-A Last Word: Our Philosophy
+The Last Word: My Philosophy

-Well, this concludes our series ‘Detox?
+Well, this concludes the series ‘Detox?
 Or Not-To-Tox?’
 This series has focused on creating those ‘healthy habits’ that give our body all the optimum fuels that it needs ‘not-to-tox‘ – so that it can do what it’s designed to do: detox naturally.
 And make no mistake – no one element is more important than any other … it’s the whole damn deal that works.

 Chris Kresser: The Paleo Cure